Hodder & Stoughton: Post-war years

 In 1953 they published Sir John Hunt's successful The Ascent of Everest, and began their long association with thriller writer John Creasey.
 In the 1970s, they brought the Knight and Coronet imprints into common use.
 The latter is particularly memorable for David Niven's much-celebrated autobiography The Moon's a Balloon.

 In the 1960s the Hodder and Stoughton fiction list broadened to include many quality commercial authors, including Mary Stewart whose works included Madam, Will You Talk? and sold millions of copies worldwide.
 The non-fiction publishing included Anthony Sampson's era-defining The Anatomy of Britain in 1962.
 Another notable title in the children's sphere was the 1969 Brockhampton Press publication of Asterix the Gaul by Goscinny and Uderzo.
+In 1967, Godder and Stoughton sold its Canadian publisher, the Musson Book Company, to General Publishing.

 In 1974, John le Carré’s Tinker, Tailor, Soldier, Spy was published to much critical acclaim, earning him a Literary Guild Choice.
 The following year, previous employee John Attenborough published A Living Memory of Hodder.
 In 1981, the company acquired the New English Library, an imprint created by the American Times Mirror Company that published works from several genres including fantasy, science fiction and suspense and included books by James Herbert and Stephen King.

 In 1986, Hodder & Stoughton introduced Sceptre as a literary imprint to sit alongside mass-market imprints Coronet and NEL.
 Originally publishing in paperback only, early books on the Sceptre list included Thomas Keneally’s Schindler's Ark which had won the Booker Prize in 1982.
 Hodder & Stoughton also won the Booker Prize in 1985 with the publication of Keri Hulme’s The Bone People, originally acquired from its New Zealand office.

 Other notable books on the Hodder & Stoughton list in this decade include Rosamunde Pilcher’s The Shell Seekers, Elizabeth George’s A Great Deliverance and the first novel in Jean M. Auel’s prehistoric fiction series Earth’s Children® The Clan of the Cave Bear, which was an international success and the series, completed with the publication of The Land of Painted Caves in 2011, has sold more than 45 million copies worldwide.

+In 1987, Hodder acquired the academic publisher Edward Arnold.

 The Lancet was sold to Elsevier in 1991.
 In 1993, Headline bought Hodder & Stoughton and the company became a division of Hodder Headline Ltd. In 1997 Sceptre published Charles Frazier’s Cold Mountain and the following year Hodder & Stoughton released Sir Alex Ferguson’s much-lauded autobiography Managing My Life.

 In 1999, Hodder Headline was acquired by W H Smith.
 Also in 1999, Hodder acquired the children's publisher Wayland Publishers from Wolters Kluwer.